open-telemetry/opentelemetry-php/README.md

 make install
 ```

-From your bash compatible shell.
-This will install all of the necessary vendored libraries that the project uses to
+This will install all the library dependencies to
 the `/vendor` directory.

 To update these dependencies, you can run